BramVan-Oosterhout/katacoda-scenarios/foswiki/webs/step1.md

 *   _lib_ - contains the implementations of the functionality as perl modules.
 Like: _Foswiki.pm_.
 *   _locale_ - contains the portable object files for translation
 *   _templates_ - contains the root of the template system, used to define the browser presentation of the topics.
 *   _tools_ - contains a variety of command line perl scripts to support implementation.
-Like: _bulk_copy.pl_, dependencies, etc.
+Like: _bulk%95%copy.pl_, dependencies, etc.
 *   _working_ - contains data supporting the operation of Foswiki.
 Like: logs (_error.log_, _events.log_, _configure.log_)

 or to the storage of web content: **Content directories**